landoskape/vrAnalysis/docs/modules/database.md

 # Database Management

-The `vrAnalysis2.database` module provides classes and functions for managing VR session data in a database.
+The `vrAnalysis.database` module provides classes and functions for managing VR session data in a database.
 It's designed to work with Microsoft Access databases (`.accdb` files) by default, but can be adapted to other SQL databases.

 ## Core Classes